OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

                 mirror: false           // Whether to mirror your local video or not });

-            // Store your webcam stream in 'localStream' object this.localStream = publisher.stream;
-            // Set the main video in the page to display our webcam this.mainVideoStream = this.localStream;

             // --- 6) Publish your stream ---

             this.session.publish(publisher);

+            // Set the main video in the page to display our webcam and store our Publisher this.mainStreamManager = publisher;
+            this.publisher = publisher;
         })
         .catch(error => {
             console.log('There was an error connecting to the session:', error.code, error.message);